 SEB maintains a limited number of defined benefit pension schemes for past and current employees.
 The pension obligations under these schemes are partly secured by foundations established for that purpose.
 The foundations' assets comprise investment portfolios that are held to meet SEB's projected liabilities to the scheme members.
 Risk arises from the schemes because the value of these asset portfolios and returns from them may be less than expected and because there may be greater than expected increases in the estimated value of the schemes' liabilities.
 In these circumstances, SEB could be obliged, or may choose, to make provisions for its pension schemes or additional contributions to the foundations.
-During recent years, including in 2012, SEB made contributions to its German and Swedish pension foundations.
-SEB was not required to make any contributions to its pension schemes for 2013 and, in 2014, SEB made a contribution to its German pension foundation equivalent to the service cost.
-SEB was not required to make any contributions to its pension schemes in the first three months of 2015.
+During past years SEB has not made any contribution to its Swedish pension foundations.
+In 2014 and 2015, SEB made a contribution to its German pension foundation equivalent to the service cost.
+No contributions have been made for the first three months of

+2016.
 Depending on the pace and nature of any future macroeconomic recovery, SEB may, in the future, be required or elect to make provisions for its pension schemes or further contributions to the pension foundations, which could be significant and have a material adverse effect on SEB's equity position.